-2.1 Why stochastic declustering
+2.1.
+Why Stochastic Declustering

-[4] Declustering is one of the most important and frequent issues in the seismicity study.
-Seismicity is known to be clustered in both space and time.
-The earthquake clusters always complicate the statistical analysis of the seismic background variation that might be related to the stress changes in the tectonic environments.
-Moreover, the overlap of these clusters with each other causes difficulties in the analysis of these clusters themselves.
-On the other hand, there is a great need of intensive studies of earthquake clusters.
-For the purpose of long-term earthquake prediction, a good estimate of the background seismicity rate is necessary, in which temporal and spatial clustering in the earthquake catalogue should be removed.
+[4] Declustering is one of the most important and frequently discussed issues in the study of seismicity.
+Seismicity is known to be clustered in both space and time, with earthquake clusters complicating statistical analysis of the seismic background variation that might be related to the stress changes in the tectonic environments.
+Moreover, the overlap of these clusters causes difficulties in the analysis of these clusters themselves.
+On the other hand, however, there is a great need for intensive study into earthquake clusters.
+For the purpose of long-term earthquake prediction, a good estimate of the background seismicity rate is necessary, with temporal and spatial clustering in the earthquake catalogue removed.

+[5] Earthquake cluster features differ from place to place, and give different impressions to seismologists, who have thus proposed a number of declustering methods.
+These

+1Institute of Statistical Mathematics, Tokyo, Japan.

+2Center for Space and Remote Sensing Research, National Central University, Jhongli City, Taiwan.

+3Institute of Statistics, National Central University, Chung-li, Taiwan.

-- [5] Earthquake cluster features differ from place to place, and give different impressions the seismologists, who, thus, have proposed quite a number of declustering methods.
-These methods can be classified into two classes: window-based and link-based.
-The window-based methods decluster an earthquake catalogue by removing the smaller earthquakes in a space-time window around a larger event (identified as the mainshock) [see, e.g., Utsu, 1969; Gardner and Knopoff, 1974].
-Usually, the larger is the mainshock magnitude, the bigger the window size.
-The link-based methods remove the events which are within a compromised space-time distance to an earlier event [Reasenberg, 1985; single-link clusters, see, Frohlich and Davis, 1990; Davis and Frohlich, 1991]. - [6] In these conventional declustering methods, it is difficult to find optimal parameters for the sizes of space-time windows or the link distance and, currently, they are chosen from the experience of the researchers.
-Thus the declustering output may be quite sensitive to such subjective choices.
-This is among the reasons why there have been so many declustering methods.
-Another reason for the existence of so many declustering methods is that our uncertainty to the underground earthquake processes results in the fuzziness of the concept of aftershock. - [7] Another shortcoming of the conventional declustering is that removing earthquakes in the catalogue may cause losses of potential useful information.
-A more reasonable way is to use a model to quantify the observed data, and then use these quantified observations to test the hypotheses on seismicity and evaluate its confidence level. - [8] Most of the statistical models for the space-time-magnitude occurrences of earthquake clusters are in the form of branching point process [Kagan, 1991; Musmeci and
+Copyright 2005 by the American Geophysical Union.
+0148-0227/05/2004JB003157\$09.00 methods can be classified into two classes: window based and link based.
+The window-based methods decluster an earthquake catalogue by removing the smaller earthquakes in a space-time window around a larger event (identified as the main shock) [see, e.g., Utsu, 1969; Gardner and Knopoff, 1974].
+Usually, the larger the magnitude of the main shock, the bigger the window size.
+The link-based methods remove events which are within a compromised space-time distance to an earlier event [Resenberg, 1985] (for single-link clusters, see, Frohlich and Davis [1990] and Davis and Frohlich [1991]).

+[6] In these conventional declustering methods, it is difficult to find optimal parameters for the sizes of spacetime windows or the link distance and, as such, these are often chosen on the basis of the researcher's experience.
+Thus the declustering output may be quite sensitive to such subjective choices, which is one of the reasons why there have been so many declustering methods.
+Another reason for the existence of so many declustering methods is that uncertainty over underground earthquake processes usually results in a lack of clarity over the concept of an aftershock.

+[7] Another shortcoming of conventional declustering is that removing earthquakes in the catalogue may cause losses of potentially useful information.
+A more suitable way is therefore to use a model which quantifies the observed data and then to use these quantified observations to test the hypotheses on seismicity and to evaluate its confidence level.